nextstrain/seasonal-flu/ingest/build-configs/manual-upload/README.md

 ### With `nextstrain run`

-When running with `nextstrain run`, you can save the GISAID files in any arbitrary analysis directory.
+When running with `nextstrain run`, you can save the GISAID files in the `data` directory within any arbitrary analysis directory.
 However, you must also create a `config.yaml` within the analysis directory to specify the `gisaid_pairs` to upload.

 Continuing the example above, your analysis directory should look like
 ```